kayform/mobius-yt-pg/README.md

 * Step 1 : Download the full source code of MYT Version 2.1.2 from www.iotocean.org
 * Step 2 : Download the source code of mobius-yt-pg from this GibHub(github.com/kayform/mobius-yt-pg)
 * Step 3 : Install MYT Version 2.1.2
+* Step 4 : Install pg_module
-* Step 4 : Overwrite mobius-yt-pg onto MYT along with the same paths.
+* Step 5 : Overwrite mobius-yt-pg onto MYT along with the same paths.
-* Step 5 : Run the Mobuis Server with the command "node app.js" (Refer to the install guide from www.iotocean.org)
+* Step 6 : Run the Mobuis Server with the command "node app.js" (Refer to the install guide from www.iotocean.org)

 If you run into problems for the MYT to connect to PostgreSQL, check function of connect or connection pool part of the source code.</BR>
 </BR>